faver3645/EXAMFAM/README.md

 ```
 npm run dev
 ```
-This will start the frontend on localhost:5173
+This will start the frontend on localhost: 5173